Cheongju Han clan

-The Chengju Han clan is considered one of the most prominent clans since the Gojoseon period, currently, the Cheongju Han is known as a clan that has long been prominent in Korean politics, public service, business and arts.
+The Cheongju Han clan was one of the most prominent clans during the Goryeo period and Joseon period, currently, the Cheongju Han is known as a clan that has long been prominent in Korean politics, public service, business and arts.

+Origin

+The members of the Cheongju Han clan claim descent from the sage Jizi (or Kija), who was a noble from the Shang dynasty, and rode his white horse and set a nation in "The Farthest East".
+They were the descendants of Urang (友諒), the son of King Jun, the last monarch of the Gija period, during the ancient Gojoseon Kingdom.

+The founder of the Cheongju Han clan was Han Ran (한란; 韓蘭; 853–916), the 32nd descendant of Urang.

 History

-In the Silla dynasty, all of the Cheongju Hans were part of the seonggol rank.
-The clan provided the largest number of generals during the Joseon dynasty and were considered the highest of the yangban class, next to the royal Jeonju Yi clan.

-The members of the Han clan are descendants of the sage Jizi (or Gija), who was a noble from the Chinese Shang dynasty, and rode his white horse and set a nation in "The Farthest East".
-Their founder was King Jun, the last monarch of the Gija period, during the ancient Gojoseon Kingdom.
-The nobles with the surname Han were greatly praised, and not to be bothered.

-The Cheongju Han clan is well-known for the many female members who produced most royal consorts including most six queens.
+The clan provided the largest number of generals during the Joseon dynasty.
+The Cheongju Han clan is well known for the many female members who produced most royal consorts including most six queens.
 They had produced six queens, five princesses consort, three royal concubines, 315 scholars, 12 Sangshin, 14 Gongshin, and 1 Daejejak throughout the Joseon dynasty.

-Queen Wisuk, the mother of Goryeo's founder, Wang Geon, was part of the clan.
-Another member was Queen Insu, wife of Crown Prince Uigyeong, and the first female author in Korean history, who wrote Naehun, a Confucian morality guidebook for women.
+A member of this clan was Queen Insu, wife of Crown Prince Uigyeong, and the first female author in Korean history, who wrote Naehun, a Confucian morality guidebook for women.